Meerab786/SocietyHub/README.md

 # 📄 Documentation

-Additional project documentation, including the **project report, database diagrams, and related resources**, can be found in the repository's documentation section.
+Additional project documentation, including the **database diagrams & schema, and related resources**, can be found in the repository's documentation section.

 ---